mellybess/transparency-talk/talk.md

 Communicating transparently (in writing, somewhere linkable) reduces the "you had to be there" problem, discussed in Ben Balter's [15 Rules for communicating at GitHub](http://ben.balter.com/2014/11/06/rules-of-communicating-at-github/)

 Teams and departments can benefit from having a searchable place to find status, context, and roadmaps for projects that might relevant to them as opposed to having to join meetings or email lists.

-### Types of transparency: Between departments
+### Between departments
 ![transparency 010](https://cloud.githubusercontent.com/assets/8127456/19955462/f1e5824c-a13e-11e6-841e-bb0eea64abf8.jpeg)

 Departments in the same regions, working with similar populations, or on similar issues across regions are often tackling similar problems in different ways.
 Having access to data, current projects, and teams focused on certain initiatives has the potential to provide better services.

 An analogy here is open source: people across departments are trying to solve the same problems on their own.
-There are a lot of efforts to cross-pollinate best practices, successful projects, etc. across departments.
-Creating ways to make the work done in one department open to others could lower the barrier to this cross-pollination and increase collaboration.
+There are a lot of efforts to cross-pollinate best practices, successful projects, etc. across departments, and working transparently lowers the barrier to entry and supports cross-pollination efforts.

-### Types of transparency: With Constituents
+### With Constituents
 ![transparency 011](https://cloud.githubusercontent.com/assets/8127456/19955463/f1e844b4-a13e-11e6-8a2c-ae8755766b13.jpeg)

 Records requests, public hearings, etc. exist to bring transparency and participation between agencies and constituents.
 But it can still be hard to: